-This keyword takes a vector of three numbers, which can be both negative and positive in order to modify the displacement scale factor for curvilinear valence coordinates set by the #2 PolysphericalCoord keyword.
+This keyword takes a vector of three numbers, which can be both negative and positive in order to modify the displacement scale factor for curvilinear valence coordinates set by the Curvilinear option under the #2 CoordinateType keyword.
 The numbers specify the respective scaling factor for bond length, angular and dihedral coordinates.
-Negative numbers will in this context restrict the maximally allowed displacements to be smaller than the natural range of internal coordinates, while positive numbers will ensure a larger initially spanned space but with the risk of displacing through a point of periodicity.
+Negative numbers will in this context restrict the maximally allowed displacements to be smaller than the natural range of internal coordinates, while positive numbers will ensure a larger intially spanned space but with the risk of displacing through a point of periodicity.